zqfang/zqfang.github.io/content/posts/Statistic/2020-06-14-STATS-quantile-normalization.md

 ## Quantile, quartile, percentile ???

-`Quantiles` are just the lines that divide data into equally sized groups `percentiles` are just quantiles that divide the data into 100 equally sized groups
+`Quantiles` are just the lines that divide data into equally sized groups.
+`percentiles` are just quantiles that divide the data into 100 equally sized groups

 Example:

-0 quartile = 0 quantile = 0 percentile
+0 quartile = 0 quantile = 0th percentile

 1 quartile = 0.25 quantile = 25th percentile